Haryordeji/calendar/README.md

 # calendar

-Java Program to return the day of te week for a given date.
+Java Program to return the day of the week for a given date.
 Implements the Zeller's Congruence Algorithm